Do You Need Nursing Home Lawyers in South Carolina?

 Nursing Home Negligence for Unsafe Facility

 A nursing home is under a duty to use reasonable care to keep its premises in a reasonably safe condition for residents and visitors.
-Visitors to a private nursing home are usually considered invitees of the home; as such, the nursing owes them a duty of ordinary care for their safety.
-Essentially, this requires that the premises used by residents and visitors be kept in a safe condition and not expose anyone to danger unnecessarily.
 The nursing home should also eliminate any known dangers on the premises, or at least warn residents and visitors of any hidden conditions about which it is, or should be, aware.
+Our Nursing Home Abuse Lawyers are investigating Cornanvirus cases against nursing homes

 Nursing Home Negligence for Improper Equipment

-Residents of private nursing homes have the right to expect that the homes and their employees will exercise reasonable care in selecting and maintaining the equipment and facilities used by residents.
-Defective devices such as wheelchairs, beds, lamps and other appliances, and poorly maintained stairways, hallways, and examination tables have resulted in nursing home liability.
+Residents of private nursing homes have the right to expect that reasonable care will be taken in selecting and maintaining the equipment and facilities.
+Defective devices such as wheelchairs, beds, and other appliances, or poorly maintained stairways, hallways, and examination tables have resulted in nursing home liability.

-In some cases, the failure to provide residents with sufficient food, keep residents clean enough, or prevent bedsores from occurring, have supported convictions for Nursing Home Abuse & Neglect Criminal Charges.
-In other cases, the unjustified use of physical restraint or force against nursing home residents has resulted in convictions for nursing home abuse.
-In some states, the definition of abuse may require inappropriate physical contact that harms or threatens to harm the patient, and may not cover verbal threats.
+In some cases, the failure to provide residents with sufficient food, keep residents clean enough, or prevent bedsores from occurring, have supported convictions for elder abuse, and neglect criminal charges.
+In some cases, the unjustified use of physical restraint or force upon nursing home residents has resulted in convictions for elder abuse.

 Mental suffering for which one may recover damages can include the following: